homelab-alpha/homelab-alpha/README.md

 <h2>❗ Disclaimer</h2>

 <p>
-  ⚠️ The content on the Homelab-Alpha website and GitHub repositories is based on my personal experience and is provided "as-is."
+  ⚠️ The content on the Homelab-Alpha website and Homelab-Alpha GitHub repositories is based on my personal experience and is provided "as-is."
 Use it at your own discretion and risk.
-For further details, please refer to the following sections in the repository:
+For further details, please refer to the following sections in the repository: <strong>README</strong>, <strong>CODE OF CONDUCT</strong>,
-  <strong>README</strong>, <strong>CODE OF CONDUCT</strong>, <strong>CONTRIBUTING</strong>,
+  <strong>CONTRIBUTING</strong>, <strong>CODE STYLE AND STANDARDS GUIDES</strong>,
-  <strong>CODE STYLE AND STANDARDS GUIDES</strong>, <strong>SECURITY</strong>, and <strong>LICENSE</strong>.
+  <strong>SECURITY</strong>, and <strong>LICENSE</strong>.
 </p>

 <footer role="contentinfo">